March 24, 2013

 July 22, 2009

-Currently the business reporter for the Centre Daily Times in State College, Pa., and a contributing writer for the Rochester Democrat and Chronicle Newspaper in Rochester, N.Y.
-I also work on a game-to-game basis with the Rochester Red Wings (AAA affiliate of the Minnesota Twins) in the production department, where I operate camera equipment, replay decks and audio mixers for games broadcasted live on Time Warner Cable, the MLB Network and MiLB.com, and create graphics for scoreboard and television broadcasts.
+Currently the education reporter for the Centre Daily Times in State College, Pa..
+Former writer for the Rochester Democrat and Chronicle Newspaper in Rochester, N.Y.
+I also worked on a game-to-game basis with the Rochester Red Wings (AAA affiliate of the Minnesota Twins) in the production department, where I operated camera equipment, replay decks and audio mixers for games broadcasted live on Time Warner Cable, the MLB Network and MiLB.com, and created graphics for scoreboard and television broadcasts.

-Before and during college I completed numerous internships in print, media production and public relations work that included ESPN (Phoenix); Bleacher Report and CBS Sports (San Francisco); Greece Post Newspaper (Greece, N.Y.), NextStep Magazine (Victor, N.Y.), Discover Rochester Magazine, WROC-TV 8 and WHAM-TV 13 (Rochester, N.Y.); and College Affair Magazine (Scottsdale, Ariz.).
-During my time with BR and CBS Sports, I primarily covered NCAA and CIS (Canada) men's ice hockey.
+Before and during college I completed numerous internships in print, media production and public relations work that included ESPN (Phoenix); Bleacher Report and CBS Sports (San Francisco); Greece Post Newspaper (Greece, N.Y.), NextStep Magazine (Victor, N.Y.), Discover Rochester Magazine, CBS affiliate WROC-TV 8 and ABC affiliate WHAM-TV 13 (Rochester, N.Y.); and College Affair Magazine (Scottsdale, Ariz.).
+During my time with BR and CBS Sports, I primarily covered NCAA and CIS (Canada) men's ice hockey, and sports news around western New York and southern Ontario.

 I enjoy fishing, reading, ice hockey, playing music, playing tennis, skiing and snowboarding, cooking, golfing and listening to music.
-I also enjoy playing the bass guitar and banjo, and volunteering with the county 4-H program.
+I also volunteer with the county 4-H program.

 You changed your photo, girl...lol